Preparing for Proxy Season: Telling Your Best Story

 All in all, the proxy statement is more than just a legally mandated, high-level overview of a company.
 Today, the proxy statement is a way for companies to directly communicate with investors, share their key highlights and open up the channel for future engagement.
 As the role of the proxy statement evolves, companies need to keep up with the trends going into the 2020 proxy season.

 Daniella Gama-Diaz, Associate Editor at Equilar, authored this post.
-Please Contact Amit Batish, Content Manager, at email@example.com for more information on Equilar research and data analysis.
+Please contact Amit Batish, Manager, Content & Communications, at email@example.com for more information on Equilar research and data analysis.